 2009 – The Clubs opened a fifth site on the Bois Forte Reservation at Nett Lake, MN.

-2009 – The Clubs changed our name to Boys & Girls Clubs of the Northland to better reflect the communities we serve in Duluth and throughout northeastern Minnesota.
+2009 – The Clubs changed our name to Boys & Girls Clubs of the Northland to better reflect the communities we serve in Duluth and throughout northeastern Minnesota and Wisconsin.